aRivieraDream/gltp-replays/documentation/Deployment.md

 - Set up automatic backups
 - Configure the webhook handler for automatic deployments
 - Start the application containers

+The process should take 10-15 minutes to install everything

 ## Post-Deployment